 With this week marking the 100th anniversary of the passage of the Nineteenth Amendment, it seems fitting to pay tribute to a modern day feminist icon.

 Gloria Steinem was born on March 25, 1934 to Leo and Ruth Steinem.
 Along with an older sister (Susanna), the family lived an itinerant life during Gloria’s early childhood.
 They spent summers at a lakeside Michigan resort operating a dance hall, and passed the remainder of the year buying, selling, and bartering antiques from coast-to-coast.
 Both girls were home-schooled and developed a love of reading.

 After her parents’ divorce in 1944, Gloria moved with her Mom to Amherst, MA to be close to her older sister during Susanna’s last year of college.
 Thereafter, they returned to Toledo where Gloria completed elementary school, junior high school, and her first 3 years of high school.
-She joined her sister in Washington DC for her senior year while attending a college prep high school.
+She joined her sister in Washington DC to finish high school at a college prep institution.

 In Fall 1952, Gloria enrolled at Smith College where she focused on her academic studies.
 She spend her junior year at the University of Geneva and studied at Oxford University that summer.
 Upon graduation, she secured a two-year fellowship to study in India.
 She immersed herself in the culture and was influenced powerfully by the teachings of Mahatma Gandhi.
 She marched in protest of the caste system and visited villages torn by violence.
 She also learned a powerful lesson in community organizing from an Indian teacher:

 If you want people to listen to you, you must listen to them.

 If you hope people will change how they live, you have to know how they live.

 If you want people to see you, you have to sit down with them eye-to-eye.